-Course is designed to provide students with a foundation of optimal nutrition for health and fitness.
+This course is designed to provide students with a foundation of optimal nutrition for health and fitness.
 Focus on importance of nutrients in a healthy diet for sports and weight management; appropriate "fueling" for increased endurance; basics of energy metabolism and maximizing body fat loss; and skills to identify nutrition quackery and fad diets.
+Appropriate for all skill levels.